-Add an 's if there is only one person or owner, for example: The bakery
+Add an 's if there is only one person or owner, for example: The bakery belongs to Ben.

 This is Ben's bakery.

 Add an ' if the noun is plural and ends in an s, for example: The recipes of the girls.
 The girls' recipes.